 Conclusion:

-The present study, titled “Evaluating the Effect of Pre-sowing Treatments on Seed Germination,” highlights the effectiveness of combining physical scarification with chemical treatments, particularly Gibberellic Acid (GA₃) at 500 ppm, in significantly enhancing germination rate, uniformity, and early seedling growth in Cassia fistula.
+The present study highlights the effectiveness of combining physical scarification with chemical treatments, particularly Gibberellic Acid (GA₃) at 500 ppm, in significantly enhancing germination rate, uniformity, and early seedling growth in Cassia fistula.
 The findings demonstrate that this method is both efficient and scalable, making it highly suitable for mass propagation, nursery cultivation, and large-scale afforestation programs.
 GA₃ proved to be a powerful agent in breaking seed dormancy and promoting vigorous seedling establishment.
 Overall, the research emphasizes the practical value of pre-sowing treatments in improving germination performance, offering promising potential for forest regeneration and plantation success.

-REFERENCES
+REFERENCES Need harmonization in the writing

 Anburani A, Shakila A. Influence of seed treatment on the enhancement of germination and seedling vigour of papaya.
 Acta Horticulture.
 2010; 85:295-298.